Build instructions

 [ERROR] Command bitbake petalinux-image-minimal failed

 the actual build is not broken.
 These _setscene errors come from bitbake trying to pull prebuilt artifacts from the public Xilinx sstate-cache mirror, which occasionally returns 404 for individual packages.
-Bitbake falls back to building those packages locally and succeeds, but still exits non-zero because of the failed fetches — so the Makefile stops before the petalinux-package step that produces BOOT.BIN.
-Re-run the same make petalinux TARGET=<board> command; the second attempt finds the missing packages in the local sstate cache populated by the first run and completes cleanly.
+Bitbake falls back to building those packages locally and succeeds, but still exits non-zero because of the failed fetches — so the build runner stops before the petalinux-package step that produces BOOT.BIN.
+Re-run the same ./build.sh petalinux --target <board> command; the second attempt finds the missing packages in the local sstate cache populated by the first run and completes cleanly.